 Strength Training Diet Myths and Misconceptions

-By: Kyle Butler, BSc, RD, Sports Dietitian, Registered Dietitians & Sports Nutritionists at JM Nutrition
+By: Kyle Butler, BSc, RD, Sports Dietitian, Registered Dietitians & Sports Nutritionists at JM Nutrition, About JM Nutrition

 Strength training diet is an often talked about topic in the world of athletics.
 Specifically, there’s a great deal of discussion about strength training diet myths and misconceptions.
 Because of this popularity, and the resulting stockpile of information that’s found online, the subject can be confusing.
 For most.
 This is certainly true for those starting their strength training journey.
 Surprisingly, it also applies to many experienced strength training enthusiasts and athletes in general.

 Separating fact from myth is a daunting and time-consuming task, even for the most proficient of researchers.
 And, to maximize your own strength-training potential, there is absolutely no room for misinformation.

 Here’s where our team of registered dietitians and sports nutritionists come in.
 Inspired by the topic, we have compiled some common strength training diet myths and misconceptions seen today.
 What’s more, we suggest better approaches for tackling these strength training nutrition concepts.